 - Content management system development, deployment, and maintenance

 - Security settings and hack prevents

-- Backup and restore technologies for a website’s files and DB
+- Backing up and restoring technologies for a website’s files and DB

 What is the workplace of a Back-End Developer like?

 The life of a back-end developer typically involves working long hours.
 They can be found almost anywhere, working as full-time permanent employees in both large corporations, and small or medium-sized companies.

 They can also work as freelancers or independent consultants, or as contractors for an employment agency.

 What’s the difference between a front-end and back-end developer?